PalladioSimulator/Palladio-Build-DependencyTool/README.md

     * `-ii`, `--include-imports`, Consider feature.xml includes while calculating dependencies.
     * `-json`, `--json-output`, Use more informational json output.
     * `-neo4j`, `--create-neo4j-database`, Adding the graph representation to a Neo4j graph database.
     * `-ri`, `--repository-ignore <arg>`, Specify one or more repositories which should be ignored when calculating dependencies.
-Split by an underscore.
+Split by one comma.
     * `-rif`, `--repository-ignore-file <arg>`, Path to file with repositories to ignore.
 Each repository name must be in a new line.
     * `-ur`, `--use-release`, Use release update site instead of nightly.